 The use of trees as a biomass energy feedstock can lead to widespread deforestation.
 This is particularly concerning, as the need for forests and their important role in carbon sequestration in a world of climate change cannot be understated.
 We need to be be planting forests, not cutting them down for fuel.

-Some biomass energy resources can produce pollutants when burned, such as nitrous oxide, soot, ash, carbon monoxide, and carbon dioxide¹.
+Some biomass energy resources can also release air pollutants when burned, such as nitrous oxide, soot, ash and carbon monoxide.

 ** Where permissible.